abbas-taher/decision-tree-algorithm-example/README.md

 ## Tutorial 101: Decision Tree
 ### Understanding the Algorithm &amp; Simple Implementation Code

-The Decision-Tree code ([decisiontreee.py](/decisiontree.py?raw=true "Decision Tree")) is a good Python example to learn how one of the key mahcine learning algorithms work.
+The Decision-Tree code ([decisiontreee.py](/decisiontree.py?raw=true "Decision Tree")) is a good Python example to learn how one of the key machine learning algorithms work.
 The input [**data**](/inputdata.py?raw=true "Input Data") is used by the **createTree** algorithm to generate a decision tree that can be used for prediction purposes.
-The data and code presented here is based on a modified version of the [original code](https://github.com/pbharrin/machinelearninginaction3x/blob/master/Ch03/trees.py) given by Peter Harrington in his book: **Machine Learning in Action**.
+The data and code presented here are partially based on an [original version](https://github.com/pbharrin/machinelearninginaction3x/blob/master/Ch03/trees.py) that appeared in chapter 3 of Peter Harrington's book: **Machine Learning in Action**.

 In this discussion we shall take a deep dive into how the algorithm runs and try to understand its inner workings.
 The graph of the output [decision tree](/output.tree?raw=true "Decision Tree") is depicted in the diagram below.